hindercanrun/wadify/README.md

 wadify.exe --decompress online_tu0_mp_english.wad
 ```

----

 ## Documentation:

-For anyone interested in learning about the file type, I have put some documentation [here](https://github.com/hindercanrun/wad/blob/main/Docs/WadFile.md) about it.
+For anyone interested in learning about this file type, I have put some documentation [here](https://github.com/hindercanrun/wad/blob/main/Docs/WadFile.md) about it.

 ---